Firearm malfunction: Out-of-battery ignition

 A firearm is "in-battery" when the slide/bolt is in the normal firing position.
 A firearm is "out-of-battery" when the slide/bolt/action is not fully seated in the normal firing position, typically because it did not cycle fully after firing (called "returning to battery").
 Most modern firearms are designed to not be capable of firing when significantly out-of-battery.
 As such, a firearm that is out-of-battery typically cannot be fired, which is why this is a type of firearm malfunction.

 A dangerous situation can occur when a chambered round fires when the firearm is out-of-battery (called an out-of-battery discharge).
 The cartridge casing is not sufficiently strong to contain the pressure of firing by itself; it relies on the walls of the chamber and the bolt face to help contain the pressure.
 When the firearm is out-of-battery, the round is not fully chambered, or the bolt face is not against the rear of the cartridge, and if the round is fired in this situation, the case will fail, causing high-pressure hot gases, bits of burning propellant, and fragments of the casing itself to be thrown at high speed from the firearm.
 This can be a serious hazard to the operator of the firearm and any bystanders.

+Runaway fire

+Runaway fire is a malfunction specific to firearms capable of automatic operation, referring to an automatic firearm failing to cease fire immediately upon release of the trigger.
+This can happen due to multiple different factors, such as poor firearm condition or design (for example, a worn fire-control group, detritus in the trigger, or a worn trigger sear), cook-offs, electronics failures, or other such mishaps.

+Runaway fire can manifest as a momentary delay of the cessation of fire after trigger release (in a way that is counter to the firearm's normal operation), or in the worst possible cases, the weapon may continue to fire with no trigger input until its ammunition runs out.

+An automatic firearm continuing to fire with unintended but continuous trigger input is not runaway fire; that is instead a negligent discharge, a user error, not a firearm malfunction.